Analysis

 People don’t invest the difference.
 The strategy only works if you actually invest the savings.
 Most people who rent cheaper aren’t disciplined about investing the surplus.
 Buying a home is a “forced savings” mechanism, which is genuinely valuable for people who wouldn’t otherwise save.

-It depends on the variables.
-The strategy doesn’t always favor renting.
+The strategy doesn’t always win.
 In markets with low purchase prices relative to rent, low mortgage rates, or below-average investment returns, buying can win.
 That’s exactly why we built our calculator: so you can test your specific scenario.

 The Variables That Matter Most